prbmic19/lanide/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)](LICENSE)

 > [!WARNING]
 > This is still incomplete/experimental, and everything is subject to change.

-Expect jank.
+## Introduction
 Lanide Robust Extended (**RX**) is the 32-bit extension of my original 16-bit Lanide Robust Native ISA.
 It comes with everything you need to mess around with RX programs, from writing code to running and inspecting binaries.